 If you’re ready for some new-to-you wheels, there are a lot of convincing reasons to buy a used car instead of a new one.
 For starters, you’re likely to save thousands on a used auto compared to buying new.
 Also, your insurance costs could be significantly lower.
 While these reasons and others add up to great savings, it’s always best to be prepared before you make a big purchase.
 Here are some recommendations for what to do before buying a used vehicle.

 Determine the price you’re willing to pay for a used car before you set foot on a dealer’s lot.
 After you’ve reviewed your budget, you’ll have a good idea of how much you can comfortably spend.
 If you’re taking out a loan, know what you can afford in a monthly car payment.
 This calculator can help you see how much car you can afford with different loan terms.
 With that final number in mind, you’ll be ready to search for your vehicle.

 Use the National Automobile Dealers Association (NADA), Kelley Blue Book or Edmunds to find out a car’s wholesale and retail value.
 You can compare multiple vehicles on those websites to find the best make, model, mileage and more for your needs.

 Get your financing in place

-LGFCU offers low, used auto loan rates and has no hidden charges or fees.
-Once your financing is in place you can further refine your budget for how much you can spend on a used vehicle as well as how much you will spend.
+Dealership rates are sometimes higher than auto rates offered by financial institutions, which may have lower rates and no hidden charges.
+Once your financing is in place you can further refine your budget for how much you can spend on a used vehicle versus how much you will spend.
 This way you’re not surprised when that first payment is due.